SFY0016 : Foundation Physics B

 Assessment Rationale And Relationship

 The module is intended to provide a factual knowledge base.
 A formal written examination is most appropriate in this case.
-The in-course assessment encourages a consistent approach to learning.
+In addition, The format of the examination will enable students to reliably demonstrate their own knowledge, understanding and application of learning outcomes.

 Reading Lists